russelsantos19/100-days-of-code/r1-log.md

 ### R1D79
 I had to revise my code and apply MVVM architecture.
 So today, I study about #MVVM.
 I also learned and applied the toLocaleString method that converts a date object to a string, using locale settings.

+### R1D80
+I continue to study the MVVM architecture with Vue.
+I also updated and check my code with the release of Vue 3 today named after One Piece, my favorite anime.